Clinton Sparks: Video games

 In 2010, he was featured as one of the in-game DJ's in the music video game DJ Hero 2, where his mixes were included alongside other prominent DJ's, providing players with diverse range of hip-hop and electronic music tracks.

 Sparks lent his voice to the 2006 action-adventure video game Scarface: The World Is Yours, which is based on the 1983 film Scarface.
 His involvement added to the game's immersive experience by contributing to its rich audio landscape.
 He also provided voice work for Saints Row: The Third, the 2011 open-world action game developed by Volition.
 His participation in the game contributed to its eclectic soundtrack and vibrant in-game radio stations enhancing the overall player experience.

-In 2020, he co-founded XSET, an esports and gaming lifestyle organization, where he serves as the Chief Business Development Officer.
+In 2020, he co-founded XSET, an esports and gaming lifestyle organization, where he is the Chief Business Development Officer.
 Through XSET, Sparks aims to bridge the gap between music, gaming and culture fostering a diverse and inclusive community within the gaming world.

 In 2024, he became the CEO of the Global Gaming League, where he focuses on expanding opportunities for gamers worldwide and promoting growth of esports as a mainstream form of entertainment.